 You should say how much holiday your personal assistant has per year and when the holiday year starts and finishes, for example 1 January – 31 December.
 It is good to be clear about things like how bank holidays will be treated and the process for agreeing time off.

-All workers are legally entitled to a minimum of 5.6 weeks’ paid holiday a year.
+Most workers are legally entitled to a minimum of 5.6 weeks’ paid holiday a year.
 This is a minimum entitlement – you can choose to offer more.
 The statutory paid holiday entitlement is capped at 28 days.
 So, a worker who works five or six days a week is entitled to 28 days’ paid holiday, including bank holidays; while a worker who works two and a half days a week is entitled to 14 days leave, including bank holidays.

 If your personal assistant works part-time in a flexible working pattern, it might be easier to calculate their holiday allowance in hours rather than days.
 For example, a worker works three days a week.
 Their leave is calculated by multiplying 3 by 5.6, which comes to 16.8 days of annual paid leave.
 You can work out the holiday allowance of someone who works irregular hours e.g. shift work by using an online calculator www.gov.uk/holiday-entitlement-rights.